canarybit/cc-docs/docs/inspector.md

 CanaryBit provides a client software (**cb-client**) to streamline the process of obtaining an evidence from the attesting environment.
 **cb-client** uses firmware and software support from platform vendors (AMD, Intel, NVIDIA, AMD, and others) to invoke low-level platform calls in order to obtain the evidence.
-The attestation report is then sent to Inspector for validation, corresponding to the "passport model" in RATS architecture.
+The evidence is then sent to Inspector for validation, corresponding to the "passport model" in RATS architecture.

 ### Relying Party

-The relying party which can be data or application owner uses the attestation result returned from Inspector to determine whether to trust the attester and transfer its data or application to the confidential environment.
+The relying party or resource owner uses the attestation result returned from Inspector to determine whether to trust the attester and transfer its resource to the confidential environment.

 ## Attestation Security